-- The American University in Cairo's Diploma in Total Quality Management with an emphasis on Six Sigma and ISO Systems Implementation.
+Diploma in Total Quality Management with an emphasis on Six Sigma and ISO Systems Implementation.
 This is a post-graduate diploma accredited by the Egyptian Supreme Council of Universities.
-The program is designed to qualify participants to be successful quality managers and provide them with the necessary skills to lead their companies when establishing quality, Six Sigma or environmental management systems that satisfy the requirements of international standards such as ISO 9000 and ISO 14000.
-The program also provides participants with about 70% of the body of knowledge of the certified quality manager certificate from the American Society for Quality (ASQ) in the United States of America. - The American University in Cairo's Quality Technicians Professional Certificate.
-The certificate is designed for quality technicians who perform quality problems analysis, prepare inspection plans and work instructions, measure process performance, and prepare formal reports using fundamentals statistical methods.
-The certificate duration is two semesters, it is offered in Arabic to ensure that participants gain the maximum benefit.
+The program is designed to qualify participants to be successful quality managers and provide them with the necessary skills to lead their companies when establishing quality, Six Sigma, or environmental management systems that satisfy the requirements of international standards such as ISO 9000 and ISO 14000.
+The program also provides participants with about 70% of the body of knowledge of the "Manager of Quality/Organizational Excellence" certificate from the American Society for Quality (ASQ) in the United States of America.

-- The American University in Cairo's Quality Skills Training Programs.
+- Quality Technicians Professional Certificate.
+The certificate is designed for quality technicians to enhance their skills in analyzing quality problems, preparing inspection plans and work instructions, measuring process performance, and preparing formal reports using fundamentals statistical methods.
+The certificate duration is two semesters.
+It is offered in Arabic to ensure that participants gain the maximum benefit. - Quality Skills Training Programs.
 The Institute of Quality Management offers a wide range of short and intensive courses that provide participants with skills needed for the implementation of ISO-based systems.
-These courses are from 3 5 days long. - The American University in Cairo's Industrial Operations Training Programs.
-The Institute of Quality Management provides short and intensive training programs in the area of industrial operations management.
-The institute provides several standard programs in addition to a wide range of contractual programs that are organized upon customer request. - The American Society for Quality (ASQ) Certified Quality Manager (CQM) Program.
-This certificate prepares participants for the exam of certified quality manager held by the American Society for Quality (ASQ).
-This exam was held for the first time in Egypt in October 2000 at the premises of the Institute of Quality Management, which is one of ASQ's international organizations.
-The Institute of Quality Management has developed the training material required to cover the body of knowledge for the certified quality manager exam and continuously work to make the program competitive and unique in the marketplace.
+The courses are 3 to 5 days long. - Industrial Operations Training Programs.
+The Institute of Quality Management provides a variety of short and intensive training programs in the area of industrial operations management.
+The institute provides several standard programs in addition to a wide range of contractual programs that are organized upon customer request. - The American Society for Quality (ASQ) Manager of Quality/Organizational Excellence (MQOE) Program.
+The program prepares participants for the exam of "Manager of Quality/Organizational Excellence" held by the American Society for Quality (ASQ).
+This exam was held for the first time in Egypt in October 2000 at the Institute of Quality Management, which is one of ASQ's international centers.
+The Institute of Quality Management has developed the training material required to cover the knowledge for the certified quality manager exam, and continuously works to make the program competitive and unique in the marketplace.